-Walking in “two worlds” Art Napoleon is as comfortable on a big city stage or boardroom as he is skinning a moose in a hailstorm with a pocketknife.
+Art Napoleon is host and co-producer of APTN’s popular show Moosemeat & Marmalade, an international food series that showcases Indigenous foods, traditional knowledge and outdoor cooking techniques.
+This former chief is as comfortable on a big city stage or boardroom as he is skinning a moose in a hailstorm with a pocketknife.

-Currently based in Victoria BC, Art remains connected to his home territory and his Cree and Dane Zaa roots.
-He tours regularly as a performer and speaker and also serves as a juror on arts and culture organizations across Canada.
+Based in Victoria BC, Art remains connected to his home territory and his Cree and Dane Zaa roots.
+When he is not producing TV or serving as advisor to First Nations, he tours regularly as a musician and speaker and also serves as a juror on arts & culture organizations across Canada.
 His moose stew has been known to cure hangovers and his campfire tales have mended broken hearts… or so the stories go.

-- An Indigenous Approach to Economics & Value-based Business
+- The Holistic Economy: An Indigenous Approach to Business & Entrepreneurship

 - Leadership Strategies from the Smokehouse: Nation Building and Governance the Elders would be Proud Of

 - The Wild Bush Cook: Fire Based Cooking, Foraging & Hands-on Indigenous Food Fun with the man they call "Moosemeat"